run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### Fairness

 The Run:AI scheduler determines fairness between multiple over-quota projects according to their GPU quota.
 Consider for example two projects, each spawning a significant amount of workloads (e.g. for Hyperparameter tuning) all of which wait in the queue to be executed.
 The Run:AI Scheduler allocates resources while preserving fairness between the different projects regardless of the time they entered the system.
-The fairness works according to the __relative portion of GPU quota for each project.__ To further illustrate that, suppose that:
+The fairness works according to the __relative portion of the GPU quota for each project.__ To further illustrate that, suppose that:

 * Project A has been allocated with a quota of 3 GPUs.
 * Project B has been allocated with a quota of 1 GPU.

 Then, if both projects go over quota, project A will receive 75% (=3/(1+3)) of the idle GPUs and project B will receive 25% (=1/(1+3)) of the idle GPUs.
-This ratio will be recalculated every time a new job is submitted to the system or existing job ends.
+This ratio will be recalculated every time a new job is submitted to the system or an existing job ends.

 This fairness equivalence will also be maintained amongst __running__ jobs.
 The scheduler will preempt training sessions to maintain this equivalence